-The goal of the Piano Institute is to provide a concentrated week of stimulating musical activities which will motivate and encourage students in their piano studies.
+Piano Institute provides a concentrated week of stimulating musical activities within a Christian environment which will motivate and encourage students in their piano studies and in life.

-The Institute is open to serious piano students ages 11-18 (intermediate to advanced levels).
+The Institute is open to serious piano students ages 10-18 at an intermediate to advanced level (Level 5 method book and above).
 Students will be grouped according to age and ability.

 - Daily lessons

 - Classes: Music History, Music Theory, Piano Literature, Performance, and Improvisation

 Saturday: 9:30 and 11:00 a.m. | Solo Recitals feature memorized pieces learned prior to the Institute.

 - Lunch is available in the cafeteria (Choose this option when you apply online.)

 - Northwestern dorm check-in is on Sunday at 5 p.m.

 - Planned evening activities are available to students, including devotions

 - Dorms have a stove, microwave, and refrigerator